Generating Multivariate Load States Using a Conditional Variational Autoencoder: Introduction

 As vine-based copula models are highly asymmetric and therefore prone to bias, it is appealing to investigate `native' high-dimensional models, such as neural networks.
-The \emph{variational autoencoder} (VAE) \cite{Kingma2019} is an unsupervised machine learning model based on a deep neural network architecture.
+The \emph{variational autoencoder} (VAE) \cite{kingma2013auto} is an unsupervised machine learning model based on a deep neural network architecture.
 It has been successfully used in generating electricity load series, such as theft detection \cite{gong2020data} and electric vehicle load profiles \cite{pan2019data}.
-However, the validation of generated data often remains limited to visual comparisons.
-Moreover, common VAE implementations do not make use of the full flexibility permitted by the mathematical framework \cite{Kingma2019}.
-The output noise parameter is treated as a hyperparameter \cite{doersch2016tutorial} and noise is not actually inserted into samples \cite{gong2020data, pan2019data, mylonas2021conditional,qi2020optimal,bregere2020simulating}.
+However, the validation of generated data often remains limited to visual comparisons, which is not straightforward for snapshots of larger and more complex electricity systems.

+Moreover, most VAE implementations do not make full use \cite{yu2020tutorial} of the flexibility permitted by the mathematical framework in \cite{kingma2013auto}.
+Output noise tuning and training \cite{lin2019balancing,rybkin2021simple} has only recently been considered, with a focus on image and video data sets.
+In power system related data generation applications, the output noise parameter is usually treated as a hyperparameter (i.e. a preset value that controls the learning process) \cite{doersch2016tutorial} and noise is not actually inserted into samples \cite{gong2020data, pan2019data, mylonas2021conditional,qi2020optimal,bregere2020simulating}.

 This paper bridges those identified gaps by investigating the impact of output noise and its parameterisation, and by analysing generated data using performance metrics.
-This is done for the VAE and the \emph{conditional} VAE (CVAE).
-The main contributions of this paper are as follows:
+This is done for the VAE and the \emph{conditional} VAE (CVAE), in the context of large-scale spatial load patterns of European countries.
+This lays the basis for wider applications of this method to synthetic load generation at lower aggregation levels, where consumption patterns are inherently more variable.